Anirudhpande/Resumable-transfer-engine/PROTOCOL.md

 - Upon sending or receiving an ERROR message, the connection must be closed immediately.
 - Recovery, if possible, occurs by restarting the protocol session using persisted receiver state.

+### Protocol Invariants

+The following conditions must always hold:

+- The sender never sends data without an explicit request.
+- Only one chunk is in flight at any time.
+- The receiver is the only entity that decides transfer order.
+- A chunk is immutable once its hash is published in MANIFEST_RESPONSE.
+- Sender and receiver must never assume shared filesystem state.

 ## 7. Failure & Resume Semantics